-Johnson was the representative for Indiana’s 6th congressional district and was a Republican.
+Johnson was the representative for Indiana’s 6th congressional district as a Republican.
 He served from 1895 to 1899.

 He was previously the representative for Indiana’s 6th congressional district as a Republican from 1893 to 1895; and the representative for Indiana’s 6th congressional district as a Republican from 1891 to 1893.